Back to Song Library

 About Always With Me

 This Always With Me page gives you the best-known Spirited Away ending melody in a readable letter-note format, so you can practice the tune as a calm stand-alone song instead of piecing it together from mixed lyric sheets and fan tabs.
-Always With Me is also commonly searched as Always, No Matter How Many Times, Itsumo Nando Demo, Spirited Away Ending Theme, and Spirited Away Theme Song.
-It is aimed at players searching for Always With Me ocarina tabs or Itsumo Nando Demo tin whistle notes, while still keeping a intermediate reading flow for this popular song melody melody.
+Always With Me is also commonly searched as Always, No Matter How Many Times, Itsumo Nando Demo, Spirited Away Ending Theme, Spirited Away Theme Song, and 和你在一起.
+It is aimed at players searching for Always With Me ocarina tabs or Itsumo Nando Demo recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this film, tv & game theme.
+The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 Always With Me, also known as Itsumo Nando Demo, is the closing song used in Spirited Away.
 It was composed and performed by Youmi Kimura, and its end-credits role helps make it one of the most recognizable Ghibli vocal themes for melody instruments.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.